qnkhuat/test-plus/README.md

     (t/testing "second layer"
       (t/is (= 2 (inc 1))))

-    ;; you want only this test to be executen (t/testing-only "run this only"
+    ;; you want only this test to be executed (t/testing-only "run this only"
       (t/is (= 2 (+ 1 1))))))